dankearney/two-envelope-problem/solution.md

 ## Solution

-Call the two envelopes A and B. There are four scenarios, each of which can have A be either larger or smaller than B.
+Call the two envelopes A and B. There are four scenarios:

 Choose A first, B has the larger value, 2A